-Gulfstream Park is located at 901 S. Federal Highway in Hallandale which is between North Miami Beach and Hollywood, Florida, which makes it an easy drive if you want to visit both Calder and Gulfstream Park's courses.
+Gulfstream Park is located at 901 S. Federal Highway in Hallandale, which is between North Miami Beach and Hollywood, Florida.
+It's quite close to Gulfstream Park West, too, if you want to visit both tracks during your trip to the area.

-Tampa Bay Downs is located just west of Tampa, on Race Track Road in Oldsmar, Florida, which is easily accessible by taxi or even public transit via the public bus services offered to the Tampa Bay area—be sure to check Google Maps if you're unsure of how to travel to this classic race course!
+Tampa Bay Downs is located just west of Tampa, on Race Track Road in Oldsmar, Florida, which is easily accessible by taxi or even public transit via the public bus services offered to the Tampa Bay area.

 Your first adventure to a professional thoroughbred race course is sure to be an unforgettable experience.
 Be sure to take a tour of the tracks before the races start, noting where the betting windows and concessions are located so you have a better feel for your environment before finding a seat—remember, many of these historical sites have been around for nearly 100 years, and each offers a brilliant glimpse into the history of horse racing.